Location identifier: General assignment patterns

 Two-letter, two-digit identifiers are assigned to private-use landing facilities in the United States and its jurisdictions which do not meet the requirements for three-character assignments.
 They are keyed by the two-letter Post Office or supplemental abbreviation of the state with which they are associated.
 The two-letter code appears in the first two, middle, or last two positions of the four-character code.

 The use of the FAA identifier system in meteorology ended in 1996 when airways reporting code was replaced by METAR code.
 The METAR code is dependent wholly on the ICAO identifier system.

+History

+As of September 1947, the CAA had compiled an internal list of identifiers.
+The list was made publicly available in 1963.

 National Civil Aviation Agency of Brazil

 Since January 2019, the National Civil Aviation Agency of Brazil (ANAC) issues a six-digit designator called Aerodrome Identification Code (Código de Identificação de Aeródromo, CIAD) for each aerodrome.
 The first two digits are the letters related to the State of the Federation where the aerodrome is located and the next four digits are numbers assigned by ANAC.
 In the case of military aerodromes, the first number is 9.